aspnetrun/run-aspnetcore-microservices/README.md

 Once you have the addon enabled, you should be able to connect to it.
 When enabled, the registry addon exposes its **port 5000** on the minikube’s virtual machine.

-On your local machine you should now be able to reach the minikube registry by using:
+On your local machine you should now be able to reach the minikube registry by doing "portfoward":

+``kubectl port-forward --namespace kube-system service/registry 5000:80``

+and run the curl below:

 ``curl http://localhost:5000/v2/_catalog``